^

 Herbal treatment

 Medicinal plants are used in the treatment of many diseases, including inflammatory processes in the genitourinary system, fungal and infectious invasions.
-Herbal preparations are taken orally and used for external treatment of affected tissues.
+Herbal preparations are taken internally and used for external treatment of affected tissues.

 Homeopathy